-Among all the options, gravel is the most profitable.
-Not only are materials easy and affordable to purchase, but any necessary maintenance (like filling gaps) can be done with minimal cost, time, and effort.
+Among all the options, gravel is the most convenient.
+Materials are easy and affordable to purchase.
+Furthermore, any necessary maintenance (like filling gaps) can be done with minimal cost, time, and effort.

-Additionally, gravel allows water to drain directly into the ground, making this option the least damaging to the environment.
+Additionally, gravel allows water to drain directly into the ground.
+Good drainage makes this option the least damaging to the environment.

 The disadvantages of gravel reflect some of its advantages.
-For example, although gravel is easy to maintain and fill, it requires this type of care more than any other road.
-Gravel driveways are highly susceptible to weathering, as well as settling as the base of the driveway compacts with time and use.
-This could mean more frequent auctions and an overall less uniform surface.
+For example, although gravel is easy to maintain and fill, it requires more maintenance than any other road.
+Gravel driveways are highly susceptible to weathering as well as settling.
+The base of the driveway compacts with time and use.
+This could mean an overall less uniform surface.

 Asphalt is a petroleum-based substance that gives it an interesting set of characteristics to consider.
-Although more expensive per square foot than gravel, asphalt is much cheaper than concrete or pavers, but it is just as durable and has a useful life of up to 40 years.
+Although more expensive per square foot than gravel, asphalt is much cheaper than concrete or pavers.
+Also, it is just as durable and has a useful lifespan of up to 40 years.

-This is because the heat melts the material the asphalt is made of, causing it to become rubbery and flexible, and then harden into a weaker state than when it started.
-Additionally, asphalt will need a professional sealing coat every 2-5 years, which can be incredibly uncomfortable.
+This is because heat melts the material the asphalt is made of.
+This causes it to become rubbery and flexible.
+It then rehardens into a weaker state than when it started.
+Additionally, asphalt will need a professional sealing coat every 2-5 years, which can be incredibly inconvenient.

 Concrete and cobblestone driveways:

-Although the material is related, there are relatively few differences between concrete and cobblestone driveways.
-Concrete is a bit more variable as its mix and curing depends on both its builder and the environment.
+Although the materials are related, there are a few differences between concrete and cobblestone driveways.
+Concrete is a bit more variable as its mix and curing depend on both its builder and the environment.

-Cobblestones, however, are manufactured in controlled environments where they are all made in the same way and given ideal conditions to cure.
+Cobblestones, however, are manufactured in controlled environments.
+They are all made in the same way and given ideal conditions to cure.

 Aside from this, concrete options tend to be the sturdiest (and most expensive) that can be chosen for a driveway.
-Although this durability is a selling point, many cannot afford the increased costs compared to other materials.
-In addition to high material costs, both cobblestone and concrete driveways are expensive to install, requiring many hours of labor and additional material.
+Although this durability is a selling point, many cannot afford the increased costs when compared to other materials.
+In addition to high material costs, both cobblestone and concrete driveways are expensive to install.
+They require many hours of labor and additional material.

 Before knowing what geocells are, we must understand why roads must be reinforced.
-The most common misconception is that because roadways are one solid material over another, they are already strong enough to do their job.
+The most common misconception is that because roadways are layered, they are already strong enough to do their job.
 This may seem logical, but it is not.

-To begin with, the road materials are not really solid.
-Because driveways are constructed from multiple layers of aggregate stone and compacted sand, there are actually small pockets of air throughout the base of the driveway.
-This is necessary since, without these holes, there would be no way for the water to drain back to the ground.
+To begin with, road materials are not really solid.
+Driveways are constructed from multiple layers of aggregate stone and compacted sand.
+For this reason, there are actually small pockets of air throughout the base of the driveway.
+These are necessary for there to be a way for water to drain back to the ground.

 When these gaps close over time and wear, we get what is called a “compacted” layer.
-This reduces the number of voids in the substrate and makes it even more difficult to drain water from heavy rains.
-If the drainage is too poor, the water will begin to pool on the road, causing many problems, from the erosion of the material to the collapse of the foundation.
+This reduces the number of pockets in the substrate and makes it even more difficult to drain water from heavy rains.
+If the drainage is too severe, the water will begin to pool on the road, causing many problems from the erosion of the material to the collapse of the foundation.